OllieLTH/SudokuSolver/README.md

 ## Running the solver

-In ```./data/puzzle.csv``` there is already an example sudoku puzzle that shows how the puzzle should be written as a ```.csv``` in order to be compatible with the solver, this can either be edited or new puzzles can be added in addition to it.
+In ```./data/puzzle.csv``` there is already an example sudoku puzzle that shows how the puzzle should be written as a ```.csv``` in order to be compatible with the solver.
+It is possible to edit this existing puzzle, or write new ones, in the same format.
 Once the program has been downloaded and installed it can be run like so.

 ```
 // Go to SudokuSolver directory